aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 ---------------------------

 When running your training script on SageMaker, it will have access to some pre-installed third-party libraries including ``torch``, ``torchvision``, and ``numpy``.
-For more information on the runtime environment, including specific package versions, see `SageMaker PyTorch Docker containers <https://github.com/aws/deep-learning-containers/tree/master/pytorch>`_.

 If there are other packages you want to use with your script, you can include a ``requirements.txt`` file in the same directory as your training script to install other dependencies at runtime.
 Both ``requirements.txt`` and your training script should be put in the same folder.
 You must specify this folder in ``source_dir`` argument when creating PyTorch estimator.